Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Problem Formulation

-Using $(Y_1^N,Y_2^N)$ and $X^n$, a decoder $\gamma: \calX^{n+2N}\mapsto \calI_\theta \cup \{\rme\}$ is used either to declare that one of $(1-2\theta)n+1$ points in the interval $\calI_\theta$ (of the test sequence) is the change-point or to declare that an ``erasure'' has occurred when we are not sufficiently confident in declaring which of the points corresponds to the change-point.
-Thus, if the decoder does make a guess of the change-point, it must be in the interval $\calI_\theta$.
+Using $(Y_1^N,Y_2^N)$ and $X^n$, an \emph{estimator} (known as a test in \cite{pettitt1979non}) $\gamma: \calX^{n+2N}\mapsto [n] \cup \{\rme\}$ is used either to declare that one of $n$ points of the test sequence is the change-point or to declare that an ``erasure'' has occurred when we are not sufficiently confident in declaring which of the points corresponds to the change-point.
+Given any true change-point $C\in[n]$, let us define the set of all test and training sequences $(x^n, y_1^N, y_2^N)$ that results in an \emph{undetected error} as